haasn/libplacebo/README.md

 uses its own namespace (`ra_` instead of `pl_`).

-**NOTE**: The port of RA into libplacebo is currently very WIP, and right now only the public API is exported - none of the actual implementations.
+**NOTE**: The port of RA into libplacebo is currently very WIP, and right now only the vulkan-based interface is exported.
+It's also not very tested/stable.

 ## Installing